Alexey2257/cold_emails_gpt/README.md

 - [x] Create ColdEmail and basic generator
 - [x] Refactor controller to use form
 - [x] Add response on same page with turbo
+- [x] Add loader for generating

+## Todos:
 - [] Add regeneration of existing email, store generation params for this purpose
 - [] Add sidebar with links to other email

-## Todos:
 - [] Use response streaming
 - [] Use background job for email generation
-- [] Falcon will be a good choice for such app
+- [] Falcon will be a good choice for such app (if generation will be in background jobs)
 - [] Add tests